 9. What is your favorite movie, and why?

-10. What is your favorite holiday, and why?
+10. What is your favorite holiday?

 The holidays can bring out a variety of emotions in us.
 Most of us have a favorite holiday that we look forward to every year.
 Do you enjoy opening gifts around the tree at Christmas?
-Maybe you have fond memories of dressing up with your siblings at Halloween.
+Maybe you have fond memories of dressing up with all your siblings at Halloween.
 Use this journaling prompt to explore your favorite holiday and the reasons you prefer it.

 11. If you could be invisible for one day, where would you go?

 The thought of being invisible is exciting and fun.
 If you could be invisible for one day, is there someone you would want to see?
-Is there a place you would want to go unnoticed?
+Is there a particular place you would want to go unnoticed?
 This is a creative journaling prompt for beginners.
 How much time would have to pass for you to tire of being invisible?

 12. What makes you feel safe?